Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 What is an active user?

-Every app should define what constitutes an active user differently, based on its specific goals.
+Different apps define what constitutes an active user differently, based on its specific business and monetization model.
+For some, it’s a user who simply launches the app.
+For others, it’s users who complete a specific in-app action.
 Because active users are one of the primary user retention metrics for growth, it’s important to tie the definition of active user to actions that are linked to user retention.

 What is frequency?